 The permanent representative of France expressed great concerns about the clashes in Fallujah and Ramadi, after the Islamic State in Iraq and in the Levant took advantage of the insurgency situation to take control of these cities.
 He reaffirmed France’s support to the Iraqi authorities in their battle against Al-Qaeda.
 He also emphasized his extreme concern on the security situation.
 2013 has been the deadliest year, with nearly 10, 000 deaths in terrorist activities for which the Islamic State in Iraq and in the Levant was the main author.
 The permanent representative of France stressed the need for the Iraqi government to meet the legitimate claims of the citizens of the province of Al-Anbar and of the rest of Iraq.
 Only the inclusion of all components of society in political life and in the Iraqi institutions could allow providing a sustainable solution to the current instability.
 He also reiterated his commitment to the holding of pluralist elections on 30 April.
 Concerned about the situation of civilians trapped or fleeing the combat zones, the permanent representative of France took note of the undertaking given by the Iraqi Prime Minister to protect the civilians.
 This required a proportionate use of force during military operations.
 The Iraqi government should also work with the United Nations to ensure the delivery of humanitarian assistance.
 The permanent representative of France finally stressed the key role UNAMI should play in this crisis.
 It should remain fully involved to encourage dialogue and accords among the different components of Iraqi society.

-After the consultations, the President of the Security Council made a press statement on violence in Iraq
+Following this meeting, the President of the Security Council adopted on 10 January 2014 a presidential statement on violence in Iraq.

 The complete timeline of events here.